Harold McCracken

 Harold McCracken (1894–1983) was an American writer, Alaskan grizzly bear hunter, biplane stunt photographer, cinematographer, producer and museum director.
 He was a noted explorer, who led expeditions in the 1920s tracing the possibility of a long-ago land bridge between Siberia and Alaska.

 Expeditions

-In 1913 at age 18 McCarcken traveled by train to British Columbia where he lived with relatives for a time.
+In 1913 at age 18 McCracken traveled by train to British Columbia where he lived with relatives for a time.
 McCracken undertook several expeditions to Alaska from 1916 to 1928.
 The first expedition was intended to obtain several big game specimens for a museum at Ohio State University.